porres/pd-cyclone/README.md

 There are two other cyclone repositories, here's some info about them and the earlier versions of cyclone.

 => <strong>Original Repository (up to version 0.1-Alpha-57):</strong>
-Cyclone was originally part of the MiXed library (also written by cyclone's original author Krzysztof Czaja).
-The original repository of MiXed, containing cyclone and more (such as 'toxy , 'ViCious', 'riddle') resides at <https://svn.code.sf.net/p/pure-data/svn/trunk/externals/miXed/cyclone> and the migrated repository: <https://git.puredata.info/cgit/svn2git/libraries/miXed.git/>.
+Cyclone is originally part of the miXed library (also written by cyclone's original author Krzysztof Czaja).
+The original repository of MiXed as part of Pd Extended - containing cyclone and more (such as 'toxy') - resides at <https://svn.code.sf.net/p/pure-data/svn/trunk/externals/miXed/cyclone> and the migrated repository: <https://git.puredata.info/cgit/svn2git/libraries/miXed.git/>.

-- <strong>Krzysztof era (up to 0.1-Alpha-55):</strong> Krzysztof Czaja maintained cyclone from 2002 to 2005 and had a webpage for cyclone that no longer exists, but a copy of it from its last state is available here:  <http://fjkraan.home.xs4all.nl/digaud/puredata/cyclone/cyclone_site/cyclone.html> - where you can find the cyclone version 0.1-Alpha54 from 2005 for download.
+- <strong>Czaja's era (uo to 0.1-Alpha55?):</strong> Cjaza worked on cyclone from alpha01 (2002) to alpha55 (2005).

 - <strong>Hans era (0.1-Alpha-55 and 0.1-Alpha-56):</strong> Hans maintained cyclone from 2007 to 2013.
 The 0.1-Alpha55 version of cyclone is found in most of Pd-Extended versions up to Pd-Extended 0.42-5.
 The last release of Pd-Extended is 0.43.4 from jan-2013 and it carries the 0.1-Alpha56 version of cyclone, which can also be found as "cyclone-v0-0extended" when searching for externals in the latest Pd Vanilla (with the new build in deken plug in since Pd Vanilla 0.47-0).

 - <strong>Fred Maintenance era (0.1-Alpha-57):</strong> The last version currently found in the original cyclone repository is 0.1-alpha-57, which was developed by Fred Jan Kraan, who started maintaining cyclone frmo dec 2014.
 Although a compiled version for this version was made available at some point, it is not found there anymore and it is officially an "unreleased" version.

-=> <strong>Fred Jan Kraan's Repository (0.2beta):</strong> Fred Jan Kraan forked the original repository to <https://github.com/electrickery/pd-miXedSon>, but containing only the cyclone library.
+=> <strong>Fred Jan Kraan's Repository (0.1-Alpha-57 and 0.2beta):</strong> Fred Jan Kraan forked the original repository to <https://github.com/electrickery/pd-miXedSon>, but containing only the cyclone library.
 This repository starts with the version 0.1alpha-57 of cyclone from october 2015 (found in: <http://puredata.info/downloads/cyclone/releases/0.1-alpha57>).
 As mentioned, this version today stands as "unreleased" and, besides Fred Jan's repository, it also found in the last snapshot of the original cyclone repository.

 - <strong>Cyclone 0.2-beta:</strong> Cyclone "0.2beta" presents further development on Fred Jan's branch, not available in the original repository.
 This is the last released version of cyclone available.
 It is found in Fred Jan Kraan's repository and also when searching for externals in the latest Pd Vanilla - check https://github.com/electrickery/pd-miXedSon/releases